thijskok/bootstrap-solarized-theme/README.md

 ### Gulp

+- `gulp` - build the CSS files and minify them.
-- `gulp` - run a watch task that will monitor the SASS files and regenerate the CSS files.
+- `gulp watch` - run a watch task that will monitor the SASS files and regenerate the CSS files.
+- `gulp lint` - run a SASS lint task.

 ### SASS